facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 	5. HiWatch - Untested example.
 	6. Techview - Unvalidated example.

 &nbsp;

 # 1. Intro

 Many CCTV systems are based off of similar architecture commonly featuring HiSilicon Chipsets.
 These systems typically run on a linux based operating system.
 In many cases this is stored on a SOIC-8 SPI Flash IC chip.
 The underlying operating systems are also often common with only logos and graphics changing between some brands.

-The aim of this aricle is to provide some examples of how to access further data and retrieve passwords from some of these systems.
+The aim of this article is to provide some examples of how to access further data and retrieve passwords from some of these systems.
 This knowledge and approach can then be built upon to access more systems.

 &nbsp;

 Onboard MXIC flash memory chip in a SWANN DVR.

 &nbsp;

 ![PCB](hardware/pcb1.png)

 ## Pinout

-The below is the pinout for common SPI flash chips.
-This typically remains consistent but you can always refer to a datasheet to check.
+The below is the pin out for common SPI flash chips.
+This typically remains consistent but you can always refer to a data sheet to check.

-Whilst checking the datasheet you can also confirm the operating voltage of the IC.
+Whilst checking the data sheet you can also confirm the operating voltage of the IC.

 ![Pinout](hardware/winbond.png)

 &nbsp;

-# 2. Built in recovery options.
+# 2. Built in recovery options
 There are often factory reset options which allow and administrator password to be reset but this makes changes to the unit.
 1. Swann MAC address by-pass. with many older Swann systems the MAC address of the device is the master password reset for the device.

-If you follow the fogot passowrd prompts it will state that it will send you an email (which it cant do as its disconnected on your bench).
+If you follow the forgot password prompts it will state that it will send you an email (which it cant do as its disconnected on your bench).
 You will then be greeted by a screen to enter a password, if this is limited to Hex digits 0-F chances are the MAC address of the device is the master reset password.

-The MAC can be discoveed utilising SWANN'S own tools or utilising tools such as netdiscover Plug your machine into the target device and utilise netdiscover.
+The MAC can be discovered utilising SWANN'S own tools or utilising tools such as netdiscover.
+Plug your machine into the target device, and utilise netdiscover.

 `netdiscover -p`